Playroll Blog

 Whether you're building a global team from scratch or expanding into new markets, here are five compliant, proven ways to pay international employees without unnecessary cost, delays, or legal headaches:

-2. Set up offshore payroll
+2. Set up offshore payroll: Keep employees on home-country payroll with local compliance support

 In this guide, we'll provide a detailed breakdown of each option so you can decide on the best approach for your business.